Configuring MySQL and MariaDB

 • Password.

-• URL ( change to your hosts and port ).
+• URL (change to your host and port).

-It can only use a resource called JDBC/OpenKMDS.
+It can only use the resource called JDBC/OpenKMDS.

 Configure application login